Cadams3443/AtomsSudoku/README.md

-# Getting Started with Create React App
+# Welcome to Atom's Sudoku

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# Atom's Sudoku's Mission

+This project started with the idea that Sudoku solving algorithms would be a great visualization tool for backtracking algorithms.
+Once the visualizer was complete, the passion I have for sudoku took over and I set out to make a great sudoku app.

+The expectation is that it will be full of the feature's you'd expect from a modern sudoku app.
+The features are still a work in progress and listed down below I have many more features I want to add in future updates.

+## How to use (directly from React's documentation):

-In the project directory, you can run:
+Inside the client folder you can run the following scripts:

 ### `npm start`